SibinChacko/H-1B-VISA-CASE-STUDY-NIIT-PROJECT-/README.md

 ### We have to perform the followings queries on the given dataset of H-1B VISA for the year 2011-2016 :-

 1 a) Is the number of petitions with Data Engineer job title increasing over time?
-   b) Find top 5 job titles who are having highest average growth in applications.[ALL]
+   b) Find top 5 job titles who are having highest average growth in applications.[All Case-Status]

 2 a) Which part of the US has the most Data Engineer jobs for each year?
-   b) Find top 5 locations in the US who have got certified visa for each year.[Certified]
+   b) Find top 5 locations in the US who have got certified visa for each year.[Certified Case-Status]

 3)   Which Industry(SOC_NAME) has the most number of Data Scientist positions?
-      [Certified]
+      [Certified Case-Status]

-4)   Which top 5 employers file the most petitions each year? - Case Status - ALL
+4)   Which top 5 employers file the most petitions each year?[ALL Case-Status]

 5)   Find the most popular top 10 job positions for H1B visa applications for each year?
 a)   For all the applications